petersem/posterr/README.md

 |Days ahead|The number of days to look ahead in the Radarr calendar for titles.|

 ## Troubleshooting
-Should you encounter a problem, it may be listed here:
+Should you encounter a problem, it may be listed [HERE](https://github.com/petersem/posterr/wiki/Troubleshooting).
-### Container not starting
-Check your yaml against what is in the example here.
-It could be as simple as a formatting issue with spaces or tabs. (tabs not allowed in yaml)
-### Container crashing after start
-Check the container logs and see what they say.
-Ensure that there are no firewalls enabled that are blocking docker bridge networks.
-### Not all the expected slides are showing
-Check the `Refresh Duration` and `Slide Duration` values.
-Its likely that this is too low if you have a lot playing or a large `number of on-demand` being selected.
-### Container started but cannot access the app in a browser
-This could be that the default port `3000` is in use already.
-Try setting it to another port, like 9876.
-### The poster image doesn't load
-Try refreshing your browser.
-Images are cached locally and dependant on your internet speed, may take a few seconds to initially load.
-### The poster image looks to be the wrong size
-Posters for Now screening and on-demand, come from your plex library.
-Find the media item in your library and update the poster art.
-### No TV theme being played
-Provided that you have enabled the TV theme option, then this *is normal*.
-Most, but *not all*, TV shows have themes available.
-### Not getting music when a movie title is displayed (or music repetative)
-Providing you have enabled the Movie themes option, then there are two choices for music to play with movies.
-(In either case, if you don't have enough themes, then there will be duplication)
- - Use the provided royalty-free titles.
-(Leave out the volume mount for /randomthemes in your YAML)
- - Provide your own MP3 files.
-(Set the randomthemes volume mount and add your own MP3's)
- > Adding additional MP3 files to your `randomthemes` folder will decrease potential repitition of music

 ## Support
-There is no official support for this product, however should you encounter issues, raise a defect on the github page and I will prioritise and address it.
+There is no _'official'_ support for this product, however should you encounter issues, raise a defect on the github page and I will prioritise and address it.

 Support my efforts and continued development.
 Click this link to Buy me a coffee: